Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Floral cottage garden focused on butterfly and hummingbird attraction(rose used for 'flair') fifteen months after installation, 2008, San Carlos neighborhood.
 Rose over arbor is ‘Climbing Cecile Brunner’.
 Yellow-flowered grey-leaved larger plants on left are Yarrow/Achillea ‘Moonshine’.
 Smaller yellow button flowered plants on left nearby Yarrow, are Chrysocephalum apiculatum(superb ‘constant’ color performer for this style).
 Purple flowered plants next to it are Salvia nemarosa ‘east friesland’.
 Plants around birdbath are Salvia greggii ‘variegated’.
 Red flowered plants in right foreground and middle background behind bench are Lobelia laxiflora.
 Drip emitters on blank 1/2" tubing is the primary watering method, with occasional supplemental hand watering.

-cottage floral garden
+san diego landscape design, cottage floral garden

 Photo 2